UrbanPlan for Communities

 - Discussion of how the workshop will affect the work of public officials in their own community

 Take a look at a sample agenda for a UP4C workshop.

 UrbanPlan workshops benefit from ULI members who volunteer their time to participate in the program and bring a sense of reality to the case study.
 It presents an opportunity for senior real estate professionals to volunteer and create a dialogue between the private and public sectors that will help improve the community.
 Volunteers are critical to the success of the program.

 All volunteers (regardless of the role you want to play) must be trained UrbanPlan volunteers who have participated in the high school classroom UrbanPlan program.
 To get on the list of UrbanPlan for Communities volunteers, please email Julie Luu at Julie.email@example.com.

 - Facilitator: Meet, consult, and advise the teams two times during the day.
 Volunteers must have real estate experience, be familiar with the Elmwood case and be able to guide participants and give good advice.
 Time commitment: 2 hours each workshop.

 - Selection Committee: Serve on the mock City Council at the end of the day.
 Volunteers must be familiar with the Elmwood case study and RFP in order to ask good questions.
 Time commitment: 1-2 hours each workshop

-To learn how to bring an UrbanPlan for Public Officials workshop to your city or organization, please contact ULI San Francisco Senior Director Natalie Sandoval.
-For information on how to volunteer at an UrbanPlan for Public Officials workshop, please contact ULI San Francisco Associate Julie Luu.
+To learn how to bring an UrbanPlan for Communities workshop to your city or organization, please contact ULI San Francisco Senior Director Natalie Sandoval.
+For information on how to volunteer at an UrbanPlan for Communities workshop, please contact ULI San Francisco Senior Associate Julie Luu.